-The number of people with CPE first detected from surveillance samples has increased each year since 2013.
-The number of people with CPE first detected from diagnostic samples peaked in 2017, declined somewhat in 2018 and has increased somewhat in 2019.
+CPE detected from blood stream infections in 2020 (provisional) was 10 compared with 17 in 2019.
+The number of people with CPE first detected from surveillance samples increased each year from 2013 to 2019.
+The number of people with CPE first detected from diagnostic samples peaked in 2017.
 Some year to year fluctuation is expected.

 In general isolates from diagnostic samples are likely to reflect clinical infection.
 Isolates from surveillance samples reflect detection of CPE gut colonisation in the absence of clinical CPE infection.

 If most cases of CPE are detected from diagnostic samples this reflects a system in which relatively late detection of people with CPE in the context of clinical infection is the norm because the preceding asymptomatic colonisation is not detected.
 This would suggest that interventions to control spread are being applied late in most cases.

-Detection of most cases of CPE in surveillance samples reflects a system in which most people with CPE are detected relatively early in their contact with the healthcare system allowing early application of measures to control spread.
+Detection of most cases of CPE in surveillance samples, as is currently the case, reflects a system in which most people with CPE are detected relatively early in their contact with the healthcare system allowing early application of measures to control spread.